Your hours of work and working arrangements

 Pay supplements may be awarded in respect of posts that are affected by recruitment retention difficulties and you can find full details of the rules in the pay supplement scheme.

 Your pension arrangements are detailed in your Contract.
-If you need a copy of this, contact the HR Office on 86500.
+If you need a copy of this, contact the Pay and Pensions Office.

 Your annual holiday leave entitlement is in your Contract.

-If you need a copy of this contact the HR Office on 86500.
+If you need a copy of this contact the People and Culture Office on 86500.

 We recognise the importance that annual leave plays in helping colleagues to achieve a healthy work-life balance.
 To achieve this, you should always aim to take your full entitlement during the holiday year.
 But we recognise that this is not always possible or what you want to do, so you can carry over one third of your annual holiday leave entitlement from one holiday year to the next, without prior approval.
 And if you wish to carry over more than one third your Head Office/Team Leader can approve this for you.
 They can also approve your request to anticipate up to one third annual holiday leave.